 Kiely Law, MD, MPH, Research Director

 "I jumped at the opportunity to be involved in this project.
 I was motivated by the mission of bringing together researchers and families to create a valuable resource for the autism community.
-There are so many unanswered questions about Autism Spectrum Disorders; I believe by collecting information from thousands of families, we can help researchers find the answers," states Dr. Law.
-"Parents experience the struggles and triumphs of autism everyday.
+There are so many unanswered questions about Autism Spectrum Disorder; I believe by collecting information from thousands of families, we can help researchers find the answers," states Dr. Law.
+"Parents experience the struggles and triumphs of autism every day.
 We can't overlook or underestimate the value of their perspectives and knowledge."

 Cheryl Cohen, IAN's Online Community Director